Kutenai

 The Kutenai (/ˈkuːtəneɪ, -niː/ KOO-tə-nay-,_---nee), also known as the Ktunaxa (/tʌˈnɑːhɑː/ tun-AH-hah; [ktunʌ́χɑ̝]), Ksanka (/kəˈsɑːnkɑː/ kə-SAHN-kah), Kootenay (in Canada) and Kootenai (in the United States), are an indigenous people of Canada and the United States.
 Kutenai bands live in southeastern British Columbia, northern Idaho, and western Montana.
 The Kutenai language is a language isolate, thus unrelated to the languages of neighboring peoples or any other known language.

-Four bands form the Ktunaxa Nation in British Columbia.
+Four bands form Ktunaxa Nation in British Columbia.
 The Ktunaxa Nation was historically closely associated with the Shuswap Indian Band through tribal association and intermarriage.
-Two federally recognized tribes represent Kutenai people in the U.S.: the Kootenai Tribe of Idaho and the Confederated Salish and Kootenai Tribes in Montana, a confederation also including Bitterroot Salish and Pend d'Oreilles bands.
+Two federally recognized tribes represent Kutenai people in the U.S.: the Kootenai Tribe of Idaho and the Confederated Salish and Kootenai Tribes (CSKT) in Montana, a confederation also including Bitterroot Salish and Pend d'Oreilles bands.

-Kootenay
+Name

 Around 40 variants of the name Kutenai have been attested since 1820; two others are also in current use.
 Kootenay is the common spelling in British Columbia, including in the name of the Lower Kootenay First Nation.
 Kootenai is used in Montana and Idaho, including in the Kootenai Tribe of Idaho and the Confederated Salish and Kootenai Tribes.
 These two spellings have been used for various placenames on their respective sides of the Canadian-U.S. border, notably the Kootenay River, called the Kootenai River in the United States.
 Kutenai is the common form in the literature about the people, and has been adopted by Kutenai in both countries as an international spelling when discussing the people as a whole.
 The name evidently derives from the Blackfoot word for the people, Kotonáwa, which itself may derive from the Kutenai term Ktunaxa.

-There are two words in the Kutenai language for the people and their language: Ktunaxa and Ksanka.
-Ktunaxa is the primary form for the British Columbia groups.
-Two etymologies have been suggested, tying the name to a verb for "to go out into the open", or to a verb for "to eat lean meat".
-In their own native language, they called themselves "Upnuckanick."
-Ksanka is the word used by the Montana people.
+This is supported by an interview with Vernon Finley, previous tribal chairman of the CSKT.
+He supposes the term to be "given... by some other tribe" and that it was likely "a mispronunciation of whatever that word is," since 'Kootenai' holds no meaning in any neighboring language.

+In the Kutenai language, Ktunaxa is considered the most correct general term for the culture and peoples.
+Differing etymologies have been suggested, tying the name to the verb for "eating food plain, [meaning] without seasoning," or alternately to the verb for "licking up blood."
+In the same interview referenced above, Finley attests the latter meaning to the image of a Ktunaxa warrior shooting an enemy, drawing out the arrow, and licking the blood from the arrowhead.
+He also says that, historically, people identified themselves primarily with the name of their band and less so with the broad term Ktunaxa.

+It has been attested that some Columbian Plateau groups may have called themselves "Upnuckanick."
+Ksanka, meaning "people of the standing arrow" is the name of the southeastern-most of the seven bands, who are today primarily associated with what is now northwestern Montana, and are politically organized within the CSKT.